Jagannath: Kanchi conquest

 One of the most popular legends associated with Jagannath is that of Kanchi Avijana (or "Conquest of Kanchi"), also termed as "Kanchi-Kaveri".
 According to the legends, the daughter of the King of Kanchi was betrothed to the Gajapati of Puri.
 When the Kanchi King witnessed the Gajapati King sweeping the area in front of where the chariots of Jagannath, Balabhadra and Subhadra were kept during Ratha yatra, he was aghast.
 Considering the act of sweeping unworthy of a King, the King of Kanchi declined the marriage proposal, refusing to marry his daughter to a 'Sweeper'.
-Gajapati Purushottam Deva, felt deeply insulted at this and attacked the Kingdom of Kanchin to avenge his honour.
+Gajapati Purushottama Deva, felt deeply insulted at this and attacked the Kingdom of Kanchi to avenge his honour.
 His attack was unsuccessful and his army defeated by the Kanchi Army.

-Upon defeat, the Gajapati King Purushottam Deva returned and prayed to Jagannath, the God of land of Kalinga before planning a second campaign to Kanchi.
+Upon defeat, the Gajapati King Purushottama Deva returned and prayed to Jagannath, the God of land of Kalinga before planning a second campaign to Kanchi.
 Moved by his prayers, Jagannath and Balabhadra, left their temple in Puri and started an expedition to Kanchi on horseback.
 It is said that Jagannath rode on a white horse and Balabhadra on a black horse.
-The legend has such a powerful impact on the Oriya culture that the simple mention of white horse-black horse evokes the imagery of Kanchi conquest of the God in devotees minds.
+The legend has such a powerful impact on the Odia culture that the simple mention of white horse-black horse evokes the imagery of Kanchi conquest of the God in devotees minds.